bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ## **Run Integration Job**

-Open and click edit mapping task and then set the query parameters as required and run the mapping task.
+Open and click edit mapping task and then set the query parameters as required and click finish to Save changes.
+If no query parameters are changed default values will be used for the API call.

 ![Mapping Task Configuration](./images/MCT%20Config.jpg)

-Save and run the mapping task.
-You can check results from the "My Jobs" or "Montor" Service.
+Run the mapping task and you can check results from the "My Jobs" or "Montor" Service.

 ![Monitor Job Results](./images/Job%20Monitor.jpg)